 Next generation of senior leaders graduate from Executive Development Institute

-A group of 18 of Virginia Tech's up and coming leaders are being recognized today for successfully completing the university's 2014 Executive Development Institute in an event at Lane Stadium.
+Earlier this month, 21 of Virginia Tech’s up and coming leaders were recognized as graduates of the 2013 Executive Development Institute in an event held at The Inn at Virginia Tech.

 The institute is a cohort program that was developed by University Organizational and Professional Development in the Department of Human Resources.
 As part of the competitive program, each scholar is aligned with a team for the duration of the cohort program.
 Each team must choose an action learning case study topic pertaining to communication, finance, or human resources in relation to higher education.
 The teams work on these projects throughout the seven month cohort experience.
 All case studies are presented at the final onsite session.